 Eviction and Foreclosure Suspensions

-Real estate investors in Chattanooga TN/GA, Phoenix AZ should expect to suspend any pending evictions and foreclosure measures on any tenants during the coronavirus pandemic.
+Real estate investors in Chattanooga TN and surrounding Georgia areas. should expect to suspend any pending evictions and foreclosure measures on any tenants during the coronavirus pandemic.
 Essential-only work orders and safer at home orders have caused an unprecedented amount of unemployed workers, which means they may barely be able to afford food and may not be able to afford the roof over their heads.
 Under normal circumstances, these people would most likely be evicted, but during the coronavirus pandemic, the eviction must be suspended to give them time to come up with the unpaid rent.
 Any property owners with mortgages that have also experienced unemployment may also not be able to pay rent on time and under normal circumstances would have foreclosure proceedings drawn against them, but during the coronavirus pandemic, these proceedings must be postponed.

 Tighter Mortgage Lending